puppetlabs/puppet-specifications/language/resource-api/README.md

 #### Creating a Command

 To create a re-usable command, create a new instance of `Puppet::ResourceApi::Command` passing in the command.
 You can either specify a full path, or a bare command name.
-In the latter case the Command will use the system's `PATH` setting to search for the command.
+In the latter case the Command will use the Runtime Environment's `PATH` setting to search for the command.

 ```ruby
 class Puppet::Provider::AptKey::AptKey